vladimir90/flash-node_postgres_api_boilerplate/README.md

 # flash-node_postgres_api_boilerplate
-A boilerplate app for building RESTful APIs in Node.js using express and sequelize (default is set for postgres).
+A boilerplate app for building RESTful APIs in Node.js with Postgres using express and sequelize.

 - Clone the repo:
   git@github.com:vladimir90/flash-node_postgres_api_boilerplate.git